-Kearney believes that though the jus and bellum and jus in bello appear to fail to regulate or limit the use propaganda for the purposes of conducting human rights law (IRHL) does provide numerous ways.
-Somewhat vitally for present purposes, he notes in particular Article 20 International Covenant on Civil and Political Rights (ICCPR) which provides the following“Any propaganda for war shall be prohibited by law”.
-With of the same instrument also stating that “Any advocacy of national, racial or religious hatred that constitutes incitement to discrimination, hostility or violence shall be prohibited by law”.
+Kearney believes that though the jus and bellum and jus in bello appear to fail to regulate or limit the use propaganda for the purposes of conducting war, international human rights law (IRHL) does provide numerous ways to do so.
+Somewhat vitally for present purposes, he notes in particular Article 20 International Covenant on Civil and Political Rights (ICCPR) which provides the following: “Any propaganda for war shall be prohibited by law”.
+With paragraph 2 of the same instrument also stating that “Any advocacy of national, racial or religious hatred that constitutes incitement to discrimination, hostility or violence shall be prohibited by law”.
 Prima facie, these obligations appear to greatly restrict the way nations might be able deploy propaganda – especially when provoking violence in the purpose of the communications.
 However, as Kearney himself refers to, these lex generalis obligations are transcended by the lex specialis nature of self-defensive actions, or other acts provided for by the UN Charter.
 Indeed, though IHRL continues to apply in armed conflict, IHL must also take a lead role.
-Moreover, discrimination would need to be necessary element for it to be considered a breach – which would of course not always need to be the case.
+Moreover, discrimination would need to be a necessary element for it to be considered a breach – which would of course not always need to be the case.

 International law does place further limitations upon incitement – as codified in Article 20(2) ICCPR.
-A leading example of an unlawful incitement to violence is, as noted by Kristin Timmerman, the actions of President of the Croatian Democratic Union of Bosnia and Herzegovina, Dario Kordic.
-In 1993, Kordic ordered and incited violence against the Muslim community that the ICTY amounted to nothing less than Crimes Against Humanity.
-A similar instance occurred a year later in Rwanda, when the broadcaster Kantano Habimana used his “on-air” position to incite the violence that led to the massacres and ultimately the commission of enocide.
+Indeed, as noted by Kristin Timmerman, a leading example of an unlawful incitement to violence is the actions of President of the Croatian Democratic Union of Bosnia and Herzegovina, Dario Kordic.
+In 1993, Kordic ordered and incited violence against the Muslim community that the ICTY found amounted to nothing less than Crimes Against Humanity.
+A similar instance occurred a year later in Rwanda, when the broadcaster Kantano Habimana used his “on-air” position to incite the violence that led to the massacres and ultimately the commission of genocide.

-While these tragic examples, and others besides, can be used to highlight the possibility that influence communications could be used (unlawfully) to incite violence, that violence however must be connected to the commission of an international crime in order for it be unlawful under international law.
-Moreover, proving the existence of such a nexus is further complicated where the influencer claims to be acting in self-defense, and thus not as an aggressor.
-The influencer’s mens rea must also be established, not least international law has a “serious blind spot where crimes of recklessness are concerned”.
+While these tragic examples, and others besides, can be used to highlight the possibility that influence communications could be used (unlawfully) to incite violence, that violence however must be connected to the commission of an international crime in order for it be considered unlawful.
+However,, proving the existence of such a nexus is further complicated where the influencer claims to be acting in self-defense, and not as an aggressor.
+In addition, an influencer’s mens rea must also be established, not least because international law has a “serious blind spot where crimes of recklessness are concerned”.

-Nonetheless, the result is that self-defense by proxy is largely uncatered and “un-chartered” (sic) by international law.
+The reality is, therefore, that self-defense by proxy is largely uncatered for by international law.
 This may not come as a surprise, given that it is somewhat of a novel and possibly ambiguous concept.
 In addition, it is a form of self-defense in which the influencer is clearly removed (both physically and potentially temporally) from the actual application of force – albeit a force which the influencer had intended.
-However, arguably, the more technically savvy, and better equipped they become, the worlds militaries will undoubtably find increasingly complex ways of utilizing influence comms, and of manipulating both humans and complex systems to achieve their strategic, operational, and tactical goals.
+However, arguably, the more technically savvy, and better equipped they become, the worlds’ militaries will undoubtably find increasingly complex ways of utilizing influence comms, and of manipulating both humans and complex systems to achieve their strategic, operational, and tactical goals.
 As it stands, however (as a method of acting in self-defense), there is currently very little guidance, and virtually no restrictions placed upon the use of influence comms for military purposes.

 IV.
 Test and Scenarios